How I Got Started in Music Production

 Half-way through my college years, I began mixing my friends’ freestyles over instrumentals using Audacity, an open-source multi-track editor.
 While the releases were comically bad, I was introduced to mastering and sound engineering and knew that this was the hobby for me.
 Once I graduated and got a real salary, I was able to invest in various pieces of equipment like the Korg Kaossilator Pro and Korg KP3, Native Instruments Maschine Mikro, and more.

 I treated music production as something to get my mind off of work and as a fun thing to do with friends for the next few years.
 Now, at the ripe old age of 33, I have decided to take things more seriously and have invested in software like Bitwig Studio.
-Follow me @dev.jams on IG to stay in the loop on what I have cooking up.
+Follow me and the devJAMS crew @dev.jams on IG to stay in the loop on what we have cooking up.